elunna/nerfhack-changelog/README.md

 * After +6, enchant weapon scrolls will only add +1 to a weapon.
 * To compensate, weapon enchantment gives variable to-hit bonus instead of flat bonus.
 This means that instead of a +7 weapon granting +7 to-hit, it grants a random to-hit bonus from +1 to +7, inclusive.
 * Random weapons have a small chance to generate with very high enchantment.
 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
-* Your wisdom is abused whenever you over-enchant and destroy them.
+* Your wisdom is abused whenever you over-enchant and destroy weapons.

 #### Misc weapon changes
-* Swapping weapons take 0 turns (dNetHack)
-* A welded cursed quarterstaff doesn't block spellcasting (xNetHack)

 * Cursed launchers always have a chance of misfiring.
 * Cursed projectiles can hit yourself in the leg (EvilHack).
-* Crysknives are never auto-quivered
 * Any slashing or piercing weapons can now be poisoned (SLASH'EM)
-* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct

 * Reduced probability of long swords generating (K-Mod)
 * Increased probability of boomerangs
 * Increased weight of war hammers to 120.